anwaaralikhan/typescript/details.md

 Data Types

 As computer stores data in memory as variables, variables needs data type and value.
+* [IEE-754] All numbers in Typescript are stored internally as double precision floating point numbers.

 npm install -g typescript